Onlookers urged police to charge into Texas school

 The shooting came days before the National Rifle Association annual convention was set to begin in Houston, with the Texas governor and both of the state’s Republican U.S. senators scheduled to speak.

-Officers found one of the rifles in Ramos’ truck, the other in the school, according to the briefing given to lawmakers.
-Ramos was wearing a tactical vest, but it had no hardened body-armor plates inside, lawmakers were told.
-He also dropped a backpack containing several magazines full of ammunition near the school entrance.

 Dillon Silva, whose nephew was in a classroom, said students were watching the Disney movie “Moana” when they heard several loud pops and a bullet shattered a window.
-Moments later, their teacher saw the attacker stride past the door.
+Moments later, their teacher saw the attacker stride past.

 “Oh, my God, he has a gun!” the teacher shouted twice, according to Silva.
 “The teacher didn’t even have time to lock the door,” he said.